 Florida licenses both CPMs and CNMs for home birth practice.
 Florida-licensed midwives must complete a state-approved education program.
 Midwives are required to consult with a physician for high-risk conditions and have a signed transfer agreement with a hospital.

 When hiring a midwife in Florida, always ask for their license number and verify it with the state licensing board.
 Ask what credentials they hold, how many births they have attended, and what their protocol is for hospital transfer.
-A licensed, experienced midwife will welcome these questions.

 How Much Does a Home Birth Cost in Florida?